Hydra-Chain/node/doc/README.md

 ### OS X

-Drag LockTrip to your applications folder, and then run LockTrip.
+Drag LT to your applications folder, and then run LT.

 ### Need Help?